tsgates/arch-wiki-markdown/wiki/DeveloperWiki:Removal_of_desktop_files.md

 > gendesk

-gendesk is a Arch Linux-specific tool for generating .desktop files from PKGBUILD files.
-Most of the information is fetched directly from the PKGBUILD.
+gendesk started as an Arch Linux-specific tool for generating .desktop files by fetching the needed information directly from PKGBUILD files.

-Icons are downloaded from fedora, if available.
-The source for icons can easily be changed in the future.

-How to use

--   Add gendesk to makedepends

--   Start the build() function with:

-    cd "$srcdir"
-    gendesk
-    # And then the rest

--   Add _name=('Program Name') to the PKGBUILD to choose a name for the menu entry.
-There are other options available too, like _exec=('someapp --with-ponies').

--   Use gendesk -n if you wish to generate a .desktop file, but not download any icon

--   See the gendesk source for more information.
-(Patches and pull requests are welcome).
+Now it is a general tool that takes command-line arguments.
+See Desktop Entries#gendesk for more information.

 See also
 --------